lessthan41/NTHU-CVLAB-Synthetic-Images/README.md

 ## Instructions
 * Step 1: Prepare representative images for each class you want to create.
-For crawling bunches of similar images, first prepare one image for each class.
-For example:
+For crawling bunches of similar images, first prepare one image for each class, for example:
 ```clike=
   /path/to/dir
   ├─ audiopipe